sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 This command will connect to the `STOR02` storage system (`storage`) using `SNMP` version `3`.

-> Note: If no SNMP version 3 community is specified, **public** is assumed by default.

 ### Windows, WMI and SNMP v2c

 ```batch